 - Working as a Door Supervisor in the Security Industry

-- Conflict management within the private security industry
+- Conflict management within the security industry

-- Physical Intervention within the Private Security Industry
+- Physical Intervention within the Security Industry

-Researching SIA licence training providers and get feedback from others that have passed the course is a must.
+Researching SIA licence training providers and get feedback from others that have passed the door supervisor course is a must.
 A course should cost between £140 and £300 and should include all the above modules.

-Applying For a licence
+Applying For an SIA licence

 All Documents are checked electronically against other databases, for example, passport checks will be cross-referenced with Majesty’s Passport Office (HMPO).